Nrehmn/Nrehmn/README.md

 - 👋 Hi, I’m Naveed Rehman
-- 👀 I’m interested in Data, Economics, and Policy.
+- 👀 I’m interested in Data, Economics, and development Policy.
-- 🌱 I’m currently learning Data Methods
+- 🌱 I’m currently learning Data science Methods.
-- 💞️ I’m looking to collaborate on Data cleaning and Management
+- 💞️ I’m looking to collaborate on Data cleaning and Management.
 - 📫 How to reach me naveedrehman2@icloud.com, @NNrehman.

 <!---